Add a persistent disk to a TPU VM

 Delete your Cloud TPU and Compute Engine resources.

-$ gcloud alpha compute tpus tpu-vm delete tpu-name \ --zone=zone
+$ gcloud compute tpus tpu-vm delete tpu-name \ --zone=zone

 Verify the resources have been deleted by running